swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-6-orchestrate-the-workflow-with-a-cicd-pipeline/index.md

 Select the newly created service account.

 Select **Keys** and **Add new key > Create new key**.
 Select **(JSON format)** and then **Create**.

 The key will be dowloaded in your **Downloads** directory.
 Remember the name of the file as it will be used later.
 For the rest of this guide, this service key account file will be referenced as `google-service-account-key.json`.

-**Note**: You must **not** add and commit this file to your working directory.
+**Note**: You must **never** add and commit this file to your working directory.
 It is a sensitive data that you must keep safe.

-### Store the Google Service Account key and setup your repository CI/CD pipeline
+### Store the Google Service Account key and setup the CI/CD pipeline

-You are about the setup the CI/CD pipeline to run the experiment each time there is a push to main.
+You are about the setup the CI/CD pipeline to run the experiment each time there is a pull request or a push to the main branch.

 Please refer to the correct instructions based on your Git repository provider.
-The instructions are slightly different for GitHub and GitLab.
+The instructions are slightly different for [GitHub](#gitlab-actions) and [GitLab](#gitlab-ci).

 #### GitHub Actions

-{% callout type="note" %}
-Using GitLab?
-Go to the [GitLab CI](#gitlab-ci) step!
-{% /callout %}

 **Display the Google Service Account key**

 Display the Google Service Account key that you have downloaded from Google Cloud.

 ```sh
 # Display the Google Service Account key
 cat ~/Downloads/google-service-account-key.json
 ```

-**Store the Google Service Account key as a CI/CD variable**
+**Store the Google Service Account key as a secret CI/CD variable**

 Store the output as a CI/CD variable by going to the **Settings** section from the top header of your GitHub repository.

 Select **Secrets > Actions** and select **New repository secret**.

 Create a new variable named `GCP_SERVICE_ACCOUNT_KEY` with the output value of the Google Service Account key file as its value.
 Save the variable by selecting **Add secret**.

 **Create the CI/CD pipeline configuration file**

 At the root level of your Git repository, create a GitHub Workflow configuration file `.github/workflows/mlops.yml`.

 ```yaml
 name: MLOps